 Meet The Board

 Native to Indianapolis, Indiana 25 year old David Johnson is an undergraduate student entering the accelerated masters program intending on getting his Ph.D. in Philanthropic Studies from the Lilly School of Philanthropy at IUPUI.
-Volunteering and working in Non-Profit since he was 13 years old David decided to found Spring Oath in 2017 to bridge the disconnect between community and community organization in the Indianapolis area.
+Volunteering and working in Non-Profit since he was 13 years old David decided to found Spring Oath in 2017 to maximize community assets through philanthropic strategies primarily in the Indianapolis area.
 His vision to unify our communities zip code by zip code, by creating strategic plans to address local issues has inspired others to join his efforts.

 Vice-Chair/Diversity Equity & Inclusion C. Chair - Khristopher Moore